 It's amazing--though not surprising--how relatively hard it is to find strong 'Devouring Mother' archetypes in cinema -- they abound in Greek myth, in fairy tales, and in the great works of Tennessee Williams, Hitchcock, David Lynch, and Italian horror, but in modern American Hollywood we like our moms saintly and pasteurized -- the Dee Wallace of ET and the Jo Beth Williams of Poltergeist--the decent MILFs out making lemonade and s'mores while the menfolk hunt demons and collect gold skulls--or not at all.
 I mention those two Spielberg productions since I'd blame him more than most for this decline, the reduction of the myth to a 16 year old boy's hero journey, with moms staying home on shore while the boys go out on the boat.
 What Spielberg never sees is that the boat may be boy's town, but the ocean is mom's purview; she's the shark, and she's coming to eat you up!

-Maybe that's why there are so few cinematic devouring moms outside the rarefied realms of art and myth, or sci fi and subtextually queer Freudian drama. even writing this post I felt a knot tie in my stomach, a sense of creeping dread overtake me... mother!
+Maybe that's why there are so few cinematic devouring moms outside the aforementioned rarefied realms, even writing this post I felt a knot tie in my stomach, a sense of creeping dread overtake me... mother!
 Mother, get back!

 Violet: “The dinosaurs are vegetarian… that’s why they became extinct.
 They were just too gentle for their size.
 And then the carnivorous creatures, the ones that eat flesh...the killers… inherited the earth.
 But then they always do, don’t they?” (my 9/9 entry Acid's Greatest #14 Suddenly Last Summer)